kakatya/testTaskForHost/README.md

 Check the healthIndicatorsTest branch.
-Input the credentials in src/main/resources/config.properties Start the test
+Input the credentials in src/main/resources/config.properties.
+Start the test.